Darkmatterhelper/helper/README.md

 ## Summary

-**Canvas Quiz Response PDFs (quiz-response-pdfs)** is a Jupyter Notebook and Python application that pulls quiz data from [Canvas LMS](https://github.com/instructure/canvas-lms) to create PDF documents containing student answers to _essay questions_.
+**Canvas Quiz Response PDFs (canvas-quiz-response-pdfs)** is a Jupyter Notebook and Python application that pulls quiz data from [Canvas LMS](https://github.com/instructure/canvas-lms) to create PDF documents containing student answers to _essay questions_.
 This was developed to allow essay type questions to be run through Turnitin.
 The application requires the following user inputs:

 - Canvas Instance (i.e. https://ubc.instructure.com)
 - Active Canvas Access Token